Persecution of Christians in the Soviet Union: Anti-religious campaign (1928–1941)

-How to hold anti Cristmass company.
+How to hold a workplace-wide anti-Christmas campaign.
 1931.

 The Orthodox church suffered terribly in the 1930s, and many of its members were killed or sent to labor camps.
 Between 1927 and 1940, the number of Orthodox churches in the Russian Republic fell from 29,584 to fewer than 500.
 The watershed year was 1929, when Soviet policy put much new legislation in place that formed the basis for the harsh anti-religious persecution in the 1930s.

 Anti-religious education was introduced beginning in the first-grade in 1928 and anti-religious work was intensified throughout the education system.
 At the same time, in order to remove the church's intellectuals and support official propaganda that only backward people believed in God, the government conducted a massive purge of Christian intellectuals, most of whom died in the camps or in prison.

 The church's successful competition with the ongoing and widespread atheistic propaganda, prompted new laws to be adopted in 1929 on 'Religious Associations' as well as amendments to the constitution, which forbade all forms of public, social, communal, educational, publishing or missionary activities for religious believers.
 This also prevented, of course, the church from printing any material for public consumption or responding to the criticism against it.
 This caused many religious tracts to be circulated as illegal literature or samizdat.
 Numerous other measures were introduced that were designed to cripple the church, and effectively made it illegal to have religious activities of any sort outside of liturgical services within the walls of the few churches that would remain open, and even these would be subject to much interference and harassment.
 Catechism classes, religious schools, study groups, Sunday schools and religious publications were all illegal and/or banned.